DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 The active role taken by the NSA and the involvement of nearly all the major corporate players on the Internet raises some very important questions that lack any obvious answer.
-Google, Facebook, Yahoo, Microsoft, and Apple argue that they had no choice in the matter and that they are legally bound to cooperate with the NSA, while being prohibited to say anything about the nature of this collaboration.
+Google, Facebook, Yahoo, Microsoft and Apple argue that they had no choice in the matter and that they are legally bound to cooperate with the NSA, while being prohibited to say anything about the nature of this collaboration.
 Yet this whole affair jeopardizes the social contract Americans are supposed